grafana/agent/docs/rfcs/xxxx-backwards-compatibility.md

 immediately.
 Here are some example strategies one could use to avoid making a breaking change:

-- Keep things internal: The easiest route is to just not expose things publicly.
+- Keep things internal: the easiest route is to just not expose things publicly.
 For example, put Go code in `internal/` packages, or use unexported methods or types.

-- Rely on deprecations: If a publicly exposed thing must be changed, consider deprecating it.
+- Rely on deprecations: if a publicly exposed thing must be changed, consider deprecating it.

   - Instead of removing something, consider making it a no-operation and adding